MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

      11. Select **OK** to close the **Properties** dialog.

-4. Verify end user account options
+4. Verify end-user account options.

-     1. To verify that the user logging into the web console doesn't have the **Account is sensitive and cannot be delegated** check box selected, follow these steps:
+     1. To verify that the user logging into the web console doesn't have the **Account is sensitive and cannot be delegated** checkbox selected, follow these steps:

          1. Open **Active Directory Users and Computers**.
          2. Right-click the UserAccount, and then select **Properties**.
 The UserAccount is the account used to connect to the web console.
          3. Select **Account**.
-         4. In the Account options box, confirm that it is not selected.
+         4. In the **Account options** box, confirm that it is not selected.